valu-digital/wp-graphql-polylang/README.md

 -   Set the language on create and update mutations
 -   Show all translations in the api by default
-    -   Polylang patches the WP Query to only list items with the current language.
+    -   Polylang patches the WP Query to only list items with the current default language.
 This plugin reverts that for the GraphQL api

 Root queries

 -   `defaultLanguage` get the current default language
 -   `languages` list all configured languages

 For details please refer to the generated docs in GraphiQL.